Gynecomastia, also known as a male breast reduction, surgically reduces the size of a male breast.

 Your recovery will depend on the extent of your procedure.
 You can usually return to normal daily activities within 1-2 days and exercise and more strenuous activities in 2-4 weeks.
 You will be asked to wear a compression garment around your chest for approximately 6 weeks to help reduce swelling and fluid retention.

-Dr. Bauer is happy to offer this procedure to interested patients.
+Dr. David Bauer and Dr. Zachary Young are happy to offer this procedure to interested patients.
 For more information on gynecomastia surgery, please read our FAQ below or contact our office in Little Rock, Arkansas to schedule a cosmetic consultation.

 Frequently Asked Questions About Male Breast Surgery